akozlov75/rp-demo/README.md

 ## [Release-please](https://github.com/googleapis/release-please)

-1. Create `.release-please-manifest.json` file to the root folder with bellow content
+1. Create a `.release-please-manifest.json` file to the root folder with the below content

     ```json
     {